 Throw in a social media detox and you won’t even know what to do with all the ideas that will be swimming around your brain.

 My favourite quiet time activities include:

-Meditate: I personally love YouTube guided meditations because A. Free B. Variety (Jason Stephenson is by far my favourite).
+- Meditate: I personally love YouTube-guided meditations because A. Free B. Variety (Jason Stephenson is by far my favourite).
 Calm and Headspace (both free and premium memberships available) are also popular meditation apps that are perfect for easing your way into the practice.

-Get outside: Go for a walk, or drink your coffee outside (seasonal activity in my case).
-The fresh air will clear you brain.
+- Get outside: Go for a walk, or drink your coffee outside (seasonal activity in my case).
+The fresh air will clear your brain.

 Feed your brain: Brain Power, Baby!

 Now that you have your goals sketched out, I bet you’ve realized you have some things to learn.
 And by no means does that mean you have to go back to school.
 Although, there are amazing options for online continuing education these days if that’s your thing.